tomster35/tomi-profile-app/README.md

 # STEPS TO RUN

-download this project and ensure you have axios (npm i axios) run 'npm start' in terminal to run server
+Make sure axios depedency is downloaded (npm i axios)

+run 'npm start' in terminal to run server